NiharP12/Diabetes-Risk-Prediction-ANN/README.md

 - **Recall:** 60.00%
 - **F1-Score:** 68.04%

-The model achieves a good balance between precision and recall for medical risk prediction.

 ## ⭐ Support

 If you like this project, please give it a ⭐ on GitHub!